Frequently Asked Questions

 These are materials that can only be reproduced or distributed for non-commercial purposes, as specified by the copyright holder.

-These are materials that the Saylor Foundation has received the right to host through the outreach of our Permissions Initiative.
+These are materials that the Saylor Academy has received the right to host through the outreach of our Permissions Initiative.
 However, please note that these materials are protected by copyright and may not be reproduced or distributed in any capacity without explicit permission from the copyright holder.

 How can I reuse your course material on another site?
 TOP